Cap-go/website/content/blog/automatic-capacitor-android-build-github-action.md

 ---
 slug: "automatic-capacitor-android-build-github-action"
 title: Automatic Capacitor Android build with GitHub actions
-description: How to set up a CI/CD pipeline for your Android app using fastlane and GitHub Actions in 5 mins (2022)
+description: How to set up a CI/CD pipeline for your Android Ionic app using fastlane and GitHub Actions in 5 mins (2022)
 author: Martin Donadieu
 author_url: https://twitter.com/martindonadieu
 created_at: 2022-10-27